Prince William Made A Heart-Rending Promise To Princess Diana After She Lost Her Title In Divorce Fight

-Prince William was only 14 years old when his parents, Prince Charles and the late Princess Diana, ended their marriage in 1996.
+Prince William was only 14-years-old when his parents, Prince Charles and the late Princess Diana, ended their marriage in 1996.
 By then, the former couple had been formally separated for almost four years and had been caught up in a complex and very public divorce battle.
 The much-disputed divorce involved not only fights about assets and alimony checks, but also royal family honorifics, tales of emotional distress, and accusations of infidelity.

 One of the most bitter disputes was about Princess Diana’s title.
 As the mother of a future heir to the throne, Princess Diana reportedly wanted to retain the right to be called “Her Royal Highness.”
 However, according to a New York Times report from that period, Prince Charles was “adamant” that Princess Diana give the styling up.
 This was reportedly despite Queen Elizabeth agreeing that his son’s ex-wife should be able to retain the title.

-The loss of her title meant so much more than having to giving up “Her Royal Highness.”
+The loss of her title meant so much more than having to give up “Her Royal Highness.”
 It also meant that Diana would have to curtsey to members of the royal family, including her ex-husband and their two sons, Prince William and Prince Harry.

 Though Buckingham Palace issued a statement saying that Princess Diana would still be “regarded as a member of the royal family” and that she would “from time to time receive invitations to state and national public occasions,” the Princess of Wales was nonetheless apparently hurt by the decision.